awsdocs/amazon-redshift-developer-guide/doc_source/lake-formation-getting-started-producer.md

    --consumer-identifier {"DataCatalog/<consumer-account-id>"}
    ```

-    At any time, if the producer cluster administrator decides that there is no longer a need to share data with the consumer cluster, they can use DROP DATASHARE to delete the datashare\.
+    At any time, if the producer cluster administrator decides that there is no longer a need to share data with the consumer cluster, they can use DROP DATASHARE to delete the datashare, deauthorize the datashare, or revoke datashare permissions\.
 The associated permissions and objects in Lake Formation are not automatically deleted\.

    ```
    DROP DATASHARE salesshare;
    ```

     After authorizing the Lake Formation account to manage the datashare, the Lake Formation administrator can discover the shared datashare and create a database in the AWS Glue Data Catalog linking to the datashare\.
-The administrator must also create local resources that define how objects within the datashare should map to objects within Lake Formation\.
-For more information about discovering datashares and creating local resources, see Accepting a datashare invitation from Redshift\.
+The Lake Formation administrator must also create local resources that define how objects within the datashare should map to objects within Lake Formation\.
+For more information about discovering datashares and creating local resources, see [Managing permissions for data in an Amazon Redshift datashare](https://docs.aws.amazon.com/lake-formation/latest/dg/data-sharing-redshift.html)\.